National Film Award for Best Direction

 The National Film Award for Best Direction is an honour presented annually at India's National Film Awards ceremony by the National Film Development Corporation of India (NFDC), an organisation set up by the Indian Ministry of Information and Broadcasting.
 Since 1967, the award is given by a national panel appointed annually by the NFDC to a director for their work within Indian cinema.
 It is presented by the president of India at a ceremony held in New Delhi.

 The winner is given a "Swarna Kamal" (Golden Lotus) certificate and a cash prize of ₹3,00,000.
 (Note: The cash prize was ₹2,50,000, from 54th National Film Awards (2006) until 69th National Film Awards (2021).
 Before the 54th National Film Awards (2006), the cash prize was ₹50 thousand, ₹25 thousand during the 35th National Film Awards, ₹20 thousand from 21st National Film Awards until 34th and ₹20 thousand from 1967 to 1972.)
-Including ties and repeat winners, the NFDC has presented a total of 53 Best Direction awards to 34 different directors.
-Although Indian cinema produces films in more than twenty languages, the performances of films that have won awards are of nine languages: Bengali (16 awards), Malayalam (14 awards), Hindi (11 awards), Tamil (4 awards), English, Kannada and Marathi (3 awards each), Assamese and Punjabi (1 each).
+Including ties and repeat winners, the NFDC has presented a total of 57 Best Direction awards to 38 different directors.
+Although Indian cinema produces films in more than twenty languages, the performances of films that have won awards are of nine languages: Bengali (16 awards), Malayalam (14 awards), Hindi (11 awards), Tamil (5 awards), English, Kannada and Marathi (3 awards each), Assamese and Punjabi (1 award each).

 The first recipient was Satyajit Ray, who was honoured at the 15th National Film Awards for directing the Bengali film Chiriyakhana (1967).
 Ray is also the most frequent recipient, with six wins.
 Adoor Gopalakrishnan has won 5 awards, which includes his debut Malayalam film Swayamvaram (1972).
 Mrinal Sen has been awarded four times.
 He is also the only recipient to win the award for directing films in two different languages: Bengali and Hindi.
 At the 19th National Film Awards, Girish Karnad and B.V.
 Karanth shared the award for co-directing the Kannada film Vamsha Vriksha (1972).